toppinsb96/CompilerSlic/README.md

-Compiler for a language : Slic
+Compiler for language : Slic

 Uses Bison and Yakk for front end and C for backend.